Elekester/Starlit-Village/Guides/Catching Up.md

 ## Chapter 2: Retem

 If you haven't already, make sure to complete the Cocoons and Towers for Aelio.
 Then spend the skill points you receive in both your main and subclass.
 If you have the N-Meseta and augment capsules make sure to augment your gear as well as fully unlocking the potential of your weapon.

-[^BPReq]: In order to progress through the story you'll need to meet certain Battle Power (BP) requirements.
-The recommended gear will help, but don't feel like you need to grab it if you don't have the N-meseta to fully enhance and augment it.
-You can [level up](#Appendix-B-Leveling-Up) or make [N-Meseta](#Appendix-D-Making-N-Meseta) to get you to your goals.

 ### Retem Tasks Summary